ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/practicas/p3-t1-c3-http/reto.md

 These formats are identified by the standardized media types `text/plain`, `text/html`, and `application/json`.

-Write a Node.js client that send requests to fetch all three formats of this resource:
+**Write a Node.js client that send requests to fetch all three formats of this resource**:

 ```js
 ["text/plain", "text/html", "application/json"].forEach(function(type) {